 f.
 The liner systems shall have a quality assurance plan equivalent to that for a composite or double liner system approved by the Department's SWSSWD prior to construction.
 Soil and /or synthetic liner construction quality assurance shall include a quality control plan, specifying performance criteria for the liner, testing procedures and sampling frequencies.

-h.
+g.
 The Licensee is responsible for leachate level monitoring, sampling, analysis of the land fill leachate, and for providing copies of the leachate analysis to the Department's SWD and Solid Waste Section.
 The Licensee shall have a prepared contingency plan to handle leachate collection, removal, and treatment problems such as interruptions of discharges to a treatment plant.
-Quantities of leachate collected by the leachate collection and removal system shall be recorded in gallons per day before on-site treatment or transport off-site.
+Quantities of leachate collected by the leachate collection and removal system shall be recorded in gallons per day before onsite treatment or transport offsite.
 A rain gauge shall be installed, operated, and maintained to record precipitation at the facility.
 Precipitation records shall be maintained and used to compare with leachate generation rates.

-i.
+h.
 Closure shall be equivalent to lined landfill closures and shall include a barrier layer.
 Installation of a barrier layer shall include pumping down of the leachate head above the clay liner using a system of well points installed in depressed areas of the disposal area.
 Well points shall be installed to the top of the clay liner and pumped to lower leachate head levels to less than 4 feet.
 The well point system shall remain as a dedicated installation upon closure of the areas and shall remain accessible for future pumping if leachate heads exceeding 4 feet redevelop after closure, or if leachate quality exceeds ground water standards.

-j.
-In the event the Licensee proposes to change the method of closing the solid waste disposal areas required by Condition I.2.i above, the Department may require financial assurance in a manner equivalent to the requirements of Rule 62-701.630, F.A.C.
+i.
+In the event the Licensee proposes to change the method of closing the solid waste disposal areas required by Section B. Specific Conditions, Condition I. DEP, paragraph F.2.i., above, the Department may require financial assurance in a manner equivalent to the requirements of Rule 62-701.630, F.A.C.

 3. Site Specific Standards - Water Treatment Wastes